moorepants/learn-multibody-dynamics/generalized-forces.rst

    N_v_P1, N_v_P2

-We will need the partial velocities with respect to the two generalized speeds:
+We will need the partial velocities of each particle with respect to the two generalized speeds, giving four partial velocities:

 .. jupyter-execute::